Company logo

 Second, franchisors should engineer their contracts to address asymmetric risks such as intellectual property misuse, non-compliance with operational standards, and financial irregularities.
 This necessitates including robust audit rights, confidentiality clauses, and dispute resolution mechanisms designed to neutralize potential conflicts.

 Third, the choice of jurisdiction is a strategic decision.
-Deploying the DIFC or ADGM legal architecture can offer a neutralized framework and a predictable enforcement environment.
+Deploying the DIFC or ADGM legal framework can offer a neutralized framework and a predictable enforcement environment.
 This deployment enhances the legal certainty vital for long-term franchise success.

 Fourth, businesses must engineer exit strategies within the franchise agreement to mitigate asymmetric termination risks.
 Clear provisions on renewal, termination for cause, and post-termination obligations are structural safeguards against disputes.